 To reduce the scientific enterprise to a battle for priority is to replace an intricate portrait with a gross caricature.

-This new and wide-ranging column will take as its basis a discussion of a book every month on the history of science and technology, and relate it to a theme of current relevance.
+This new wide-ranging column will take as its basis a discussion of a book every month on the history of science and technology, and relate it to a theme of current relevance.
+Read the other articles here.

 Was the first plastic surgeon an Indian?
 Did Indians invent the zero?
 Is it true that no country in history has experienced an Indian invasion?
 In The Sceptical Patriot (2014), Sidin Vadukut, journalist and writer, sets out ‘to find out which of a handful of the most popular, oft-repeated “India facts” [are] actually true.’
 In particular, claims and counterclaims on the antiquity of various scientific ideas and their provenance in ancient India have become increasingly prominent in recent years, and have been discussed at length in the The Wire and other publications.
 While detailed academic research is essential to addressing these problems, Vadukut’s breezily written book (based largely on secondary research) has the potential to reach a wide audience, and makes a good case for the layperson approaching such themes with an open and questioning mind.